hyperledger-archives/fabric-sdk-rest/README.md

 # Hyperledger Fabric SDK REST Server

+**This project is no longer maintained.**

 ## Overview
-**This project is a work in progress** The Hyperledger Fabric REST API server is provided by two node.js modules.
+Hyperledger Fabric REST API server is provided by two node.js modules.
 The first defines a loopback connector for Hyperledger Fabric and the second defines how to expose those capabilities over REST.
 The connector uses the capabilities provided by fabric-sdk-node to interact with Hyperledger Fabric.

 It is intended to provide the capabilities for [FAB-156][].